CloudLabs-MOC/DP-900T00A-Azure-Data-Fundamentals/Instructions/Cloudlabs/Module 03: Lab 4: Manage Azure File storage.md

     ![](media/lab4/fs-menu.png)

 6. The Connect command generates a PowerShell script that you can run to attach to the share from your local computer.
 You can then use the share as though it was a local disk drive.
-Click on **Connect** and copy the **PowerShell** script
+Click on **Connect** and copy the **PowerShell** script.

     ![](media/lab4/connect-fs.png)